qwewqa/sonolus.py/docs/concepts/resources.md

 Standard sprites are defined by annotating the field with the corresponding value from `StandardSprite`.

 Custom sprites are defined by annotating the field with `Sprite` and calling `skin_sprite` with the sprite name.

+To set the render mode for the skin, set the `render_mode` field to the desired value from `RenderMode`.

 ## Sound Effects
 Sound effects are defined with the `@effects` decorator: